-THE ALCESTER 10K WILL BE BACK ON 8TH OCTOBER 2023!
+THE ALCESTER 10K WILL BE BACK ON 6TH OCTOBER 2024!

-The 2022 events had more runners than ever and sold out early, so make sure you get registered fast!
+The 2023 events had more runners than ever and sold out early, so make sure you get registered fast!

 Starting on the High Street the route takes runners out into the stunning country lanes of Warwickshire for a single loop with two drinks stations along the way, finishing with welcome cheers from the friendly locals.
-We offer finsihers medals and OPTIONAL t shirts for all runners, in order to try and do our small part to reduce waste going to landfill.
+We offer finishers medals and OPTIONAL t shirts for all runners, in order to try and do our small part to reduce waste going to landfill.

 As with all Raceways events, there is a FREE to enter 1Km Kids Fun Run which starts and ends next to the adult finish line and all children receive a FREE medal, so the whole family can enjoy the fun!